We’ve never seen the northern lights in Alberta, or elsewhere in Canada, or anywhere for that matter.

 So when Jon Reaves sent us this northern lights photo, we learned there are designated “dark sky” places in the world where artificial lighting is prohibited – goodbye light pollution, hello stargazing!
 Jon took this picture in Elk Island National Park, part of a Dark-Sky Preserve, and it’s one of the best places in Canada (indeed, the world) to catch a northern lights show (Jasper National Park is another).

 His experience of seeing the aurora borealis is not what you’d expect, however…

-Jon’s story about shooting northern lights photos
+Jon’s story about shooting the northern lights in Alberta

 “Most people imagine a northern lights experience going something like this: A chilly winter night, cuddled up under a warm blanket beneath the stars, drinking hot cocoa and watching the aurora dance and ripple in magnificent shades of blue and green across the sky, with subtle reflections of color on a frozen lake surrounded by snowy hills.
 Sounds great doesn’t it?

 I’ve yet to have such an experience.